-NGOs fight for an Emission Control Area at Mediterranean Sea
+An Emission Control Area for the Mediterranean Sea

 Shipping is a big contributor to air pollution that has harmful impacts on human health, environment and climate.
 For many coastal areas and port cities ships are the major source of air pollution.
 However, in comparison to road transport, few actions have been put into place in order to effectively reduce shipping pollutants emissions. more →